kimuori/TLSProgramming/README.md

 Finally, run the program in the terminal to start capturing the NetFileXfer programs:
 > `wireshark`

-For this program, you can select "any" when you run Wireshark to capture the packets when running the NetFileXfer programs.
+For this program, you can select "any" when you run Wireshark to capture the packets when running the NetFileXfer programs in the terminal.

 ## Programming References
 [SSL implementation in client and server side (asecuritysite)](https://asecuritysite.com/subjects/chapter107)